Precise probing of the inert Higgs-doublet model at the LHC: Boosted fatjet as a proxy for heavy scalar production

 It is clear from our previous discussion on boosted fatjet that several interesting variables can contribute to strengthen the signal efficiency.
-We would demonstrate the distribution of all such variables, but before that we point out some of the significant changes that are appeared due to NLO computation in the signal region.
-In \autoref{tab:fatjet_LO_NLO}, we show the expected number of $2J_V+\slashed{E}_T$ final state events originated from different pair production of heavy scalars processes.
-Such numbers for $pp\rightarrow H^\pm A$, $pp\rightarrow H^+ H^-$, and $pp\rightarrow A A$ at NLO ($N_S^{NLO}$) level are given for three sample benchmark points, together with LO level numbers multiplied by overall NLO K-factor ($N_S^{LO\times K}$) provided within bracket for 3000 $fb^{-1}$ integrated luminosity at 14 TeV LHC.
+We would demonstrate the distribution of all such variables, but before that we point out some of the significant changes that appeared due to NLO computation in the signal region.
+In \autoref{tab:fatjet_LO_NLO}, we show the expected number of $2J_V+\slashed{E}_T$ final state events corresponding to the central scale, originated from different pair production of heavy scalar processes.
+Such numbers for $pp\rightarrow H^\pm A$, and $pp\rightarrow H^+ H^-$ at NLO ($N_S^{NLO}$) level are given for three sample benchmark points, together with LO level numbers multiplied by overall NLO K-factor ($N_S^{LO\times K}$) for 3000 $fb^{-1}$ integrated luminosity at 14 TeV LHC.
+Superscripts and subscripts are the change in the corresponding number of events due to the envelope of eight different ($\mu_R, \mu_F$) scale choices.
 In both cases, that makes the overall cross-section normalized to the NLO value.
 Signal region criteria in conjunction with pre-selection cuts are described in the table \footnote{One can, in principle, use such stiff event selection criteria for a realistic cut based analysis.
 Our purpose is purely for demonstration, as we would finally employ multivariate analysis to construct the suitable optimization based on rather loosely set criteria.}.
-Relative change, defined as $(N_S^{NLO} - N_S^{LO\times K})/N_S^{LO\times K}$ is also shown, which is independent of the luminosity and ascertains the necessity of considering actual NLO events instead of using LO events multiplied by a flat K-factor.
+Relative change, defined as $(N_S^{NLO} - N_S^{LO\times K})/N_S^{LO\times K}$, is given for the central scale.
+Relative change is independent of the luminosity and ascertains the necessity of considering actual NLO events instead of using LO events multiplied by a flat K-factor.
 It is evident that NLO and LO computations have different efficiencies for the given kinematic cuts.
-Relative change between these two estimations exhibits the role of the dynamical K-factor by changing the LO estimation up to $40\%$ for the process $pp\rightarrow H^\pm A$, $46\%$ for $pp\rightarrow H^+ H^-$, and $70\%$ for $pp\rightarrow A A$ for the given kinematic cuts mentioned at the top of the \autoref{tab:fatjet_LO_NLO}.
+Relative change between these two estimations exhibits the role of the differential NLO K-factor by changing the LO estimation up to $40\%$ for the process $pp\rightarrow H^\pm A$, and $46\%$ for $pp\rightarrow H^+ H^-$ for the given kinematic cuts mentioned at the top of the \autoref{tab:fatjet_LO_NLO}.

 In addition to the pre-selection cuts described above, final event selection criteria for multivariate analysis includes a very relaxed cut on pruned jet mass.
 All other variables are kept free to provide the multivariate analysis with enough scope to optimize the nonlinear cut based on suitable variables.
 We select the signal and background events after applying the following cuts: ({\em i}) both leading and subleading fatjets have to have a minimum pruned jet mass of 40 GeV to reduce the contribution of fatjets originated from QCD, ({\em ii}) b-veto is applied on the jets that are formed using $\mbox{anti-k}_t$ algorithm with radius parameter $R = 0.5$ and this significantly reduces ${t\bar{t}}$ background.